Newspaper Page Text

 man as he jerked open the front

-door to force his intentions upon’
+door to force his intentions upon

-domen, Miss Woods in the spine)
+domen.
+Miss Woods in the spine

-and wounded the survivor in hcr%
+and wounded the survivor in her

 right arm as she pretended death

 lying on the ground.
-The cnpturc‘
+The capture

 of the suspect on the streets of

 Birmingham.
-September 24. as sho.!
+September 24 as she.

 her mother and a male companion